Alabama-Clemson: All-time history, most recent meetings ahead of the National Championship Game | NCAA.com

-Alabama and Clemson will play again in the College Football Playoff, this time for the national championship, as two college football powers add another meeting to their history.
+Alabama and Clemson will play again in the College Football Playoff, this time for a national championship, as two college football programs add another meeting to their history.

 Find the all-time series history below.
 The teams first met in 1900 — and will now have met in the College Football Playoff in each of the last four years.